 - Fill the pots with 1 part perlite and 3 parts potting mix.

-- Before fully filling the pots with the soil, sprinkle a pinch of 0-10-10 NPK fertilizer over a little compost at the base.
+- Before filling the pots with the soil, sprinkle a pinch of 0-10-10 NPK fertilizer over some compost at the base.

 - Dig a hole using a trowel that must be at least three times deep than the bulb’s width.